Irregular triads in 3-uniform hypergraphs: Statements of results

 We will also give an equivalent formulation of the conjecture by characterizing the $\sim$-classes $[\calH]$ with the property that $\Hbar(k)\notin \trip(\calH)$ for some $k$.
 This characterization centers on the $3$-graph obtained by adjoining a single vertex to $H(k)$ to obtain a $3$-graph.

 \begin{definition}[$H^*(k)$] Given $k\geq 1$, define $H^*(k)$ to be the $3$-graph

 \end{definition}

 Note that if $H^*(k)$ appears as an induced sub-$3$-graph of $G$, then $G$ is not $k$-stable.
-However, not every $G$ with the $k$-order property has an induced copy of $H^*(k)$ in $\trip(G)$ (the $3$-graph used to prove Proposition \ref{prop:fullweakex} is such an example).
-For this reason, we will name the following property \emph{weak stability}.
+However, not every $G$ with the $k$-order property has an induced copy of $H^*(k)$ in $\trip(G)$ (the $3$-graph $\calW_2$ used to prove Proposition \ref{prop:fullweakex} is such an example).
+We now define the notion of \emph{slicewise stability}, in analogy to slicewise $\VC$-dimension.

-\begin{definition}[Weak stability] A $3$-graph $H=(V,E)$ is \emph{weakly $k$-stable} if and only if $H^*(k)$ is not an induced sub-$3$-graph of $ \trip(H)$.
+\begin{definition}[Slicewise stability] A $3$-graph $H=(V,F)$ is \emph{slicewise $k$-stable}\footnote{In previous versions of this paper, this notion was referred to as \emph{weakly stable}.
+Here we have adopted terminology introduced in \cite{Chernikov.2020} to avoid excessive use of the adjective ``weak".} if and only if $H^*(k)$ is not an induced sub-$3$-graph of $ \trip(H)$.